johnmosesman/blog/postgres_functions/postgres_functions.md

 ## Conclusion

 There you have it.
-Postgres' amazing JSON column support makes that data blog feel like any other plain old database column.
+Postgres' amazing JSON column support makes that data blob feel like any other plain old database column.
 There are many more functions we didn't cover, so I encourage you to read through the [docs page](https://www.postgresql.org/docs/9.6/static/functions-json.html).

 If you liked this post and want more things like this, feel free to subscribe below, and [follow me](https://twitter.com/johnmosesman) on Twitter.